Synchromysticism

 I almost spat my dinner across the table in surprise when they mentioned the Aldabra tortoise.

-It's a pity this show didn't touch on the bizarre synchronicity that seems to run throughout life, like seeing an Aldabra tortoise live at a zoo the day before and then deciding not to watch a movie I was going to watch only to choose some obscure 2014 Scandinavian series about death out of God knows how many shows I could have picked on the list the night after, and to see the same type of tortoise that I had never even heard about until the day before at the zoo.
+It's a pity this show didn't touch on the bizarre synchronicity that seems to run throughout life, like seeing an Aldabra tortoise live at a zoo the day before and then deciding not to watch a movie I was going to watch, only to choose some obscure 2014 Scandinavian series about death out of God knows how many shows I could have picked on the list the night after, and to see the same type of tortoise that I had never even heard about until the day before at the zoo.

 But that's not all, because as I'm eating dinner and watching this death show on my iPad, I pick out a newspaper from the pile I got from my mother's house sitting on my table next to me and see this picture below of baby crocodiles hatching, and under them is a news story about Woody Allen and to the side a news story about worms.